Progenitor of the recoiling super-massive black hole RBH-1 identified using HST/JWST imaging

-\textbf{\textit{Acknowledgment: }}We thank Jessica Lu, Crystal Martin, Mathieu Renzo, Marc Favata, Javier Roulet, and Pieter van Dokkum for insightful discussions.
+\textbf{\textit{Acknowledgment: }}We thank Jessica Lu, Crystal Martin, Mathieu Renzo, Marc Favata, Javier Roulet, Pieter van Dokkum, and the anonymous referees for insightful discussions, careful reading of the manuscript, and constructive suggestions.
 T.I. is supported in part by the National Science Foundation under Grant No. NSF PHY-2309135 and the Gordon and Betty Moore Foundation Grant No. GBMF7392.
 TV acknowledges support from NSF grants 2012086 and 2309360, the Alfred P. Sloan Foundation through grant number FG-2023-20470, the BSF through award number 2022136, and the Hellman Family Faculty Fellowship.
 D.W. is supported by NSF Grants No.~AST-2307146, No.~PHY-2513337, No.~PHY-090003, and No.~PHY-20043, by NASA Grant No.~21-ATP21-0010, by John Templeton Foundation Grant No.~62840, by the Simons Foundation [MPS-SIP-00001698, E.B.], by the Simons Foundation International [SFI-MPS-BH-00012593-02], and by Italian Ministry of Foreign Affairs and International Cooperation Grant No.~PGR01167.